 The video lurches but Lou remains where it is.
 Ellen can see the crawler twitching, unable to reach the next grab point.
 It is snagged, but Ellen can’t see why.
 An inoperable crawler isn’t a big deal.
 With enough time, Huey or Dewey can be summoned to rescue Lou.
 Or it can be added to a maintenance EVA.
 This problem is becoming larger and for Ellen, more interesting.
 She puts down the routine maintenance clipboard and tries to get a better look at Lou’s rear legs.

 Kim, her partner and father to Charlie, learned not to re-direct her obsessions.
 Kim was steady, a good partner for someone with an aversion to boredom and attraction to novel challenges.
-He gave her room to be detached and was patience when she tried to change him.
+He gave her room to be detached and was patient when she tried to change him.
 She gave him intimacy, but not emotions.
 They built a child who was happy to live on earth, with Kim, at the parenting collective.
 Ellen was happy to be on the Aeneas, staring down a stuck crawler, broken box, and inoperable antenna.

 Kim is a more hands-on parent than Ellen.
 On hikes, Ellen would be far ahead, assuming Kim and Charlie would explore and learn on their own time; Ellen wasn’t going to force education on Charlie, nor would she force enjoyment on Kim.
 More than once, when Kim and Charlie caught up to her there were harsh words about the “family” hike and Ellen’s lack of participation.
 Yes, a hike was for physical exercise; but it was also a bonding experience and a chance to share interests and viewpoints.
 By charging off, Ellen missed that experience.
 That was Kim’s view - Ellen disagreed; saw it as giving them space for unsupervised learning.